bhoffman0/CSAwesome2/_sources/Unit1-Using-Objects-and-Methods/topic-1-1-intro-algorithms.rst

    pair: class; method
    pair: class; main method

 Every program in Java is written as a **class**.
-Java is an **object-oriented language** and we'll learn more about classes and objects in Unit 2.
+Java is an **object-oriented language**, and we'll learn more about classes and objects later in this unit.
 Inside the class, there can be a **main method** that starts the program.
 When you ask the Java run-time to *run* a class, it will always start execution in the main method.
 Here is the template for a simple Java program with a main method:

 .. code-block:: java